 Here are the stories from the S&P/ASX 200 (INDEXASX: XJO)(^AXJO) and Australian finance circles today.

-The ASX 200 is expected to open lower, according to futures trading in Sydney, after a tough day on the US markets on Friday.
+The ASX 200 is expected to open lower, according to futures trading in Sydney, after a positive day on Wednesday.

 First, here are the data points: